History of coronavirus: Porcine epidemic diarrhea virus

 An acute infectious diarrhoea was first known in England in 1971 and was specifically among fattening pigs and sows.
 It was referred to as TOO (for "the other one") or TGE2 (for "transmissible gastroenteritis type 2") as the symptoms were similar to transmissible gastroenteritis.
 Other than causing rapid and acute diarrhoea, it was not a fatal disease.
 The case was first reported by John Godfrey Oldham in a letter to the editor of Pig Farming in 1972 using the title "Epidemic diarrhoea – How it all began".
 It was similar in symptoms to those of PTGV infection, but only affected piglets.
 It spread to the neighbouring countries and was referred to as epidemic viral diarrhea.
 A second outbreak occurred in 1976, and was called "porcine epidemic diarrhoea."
 It eventually spread throughout Europe.
 M. B. Pensaert and P. de Bouck at the Ghent University, Belgium isolated and identified the new coronavirus in 1978, and designated it CV777.
 ICTV officially renamed the virus Porcine epidemic diarrhea virus in 1995.
 An epidemic broke out from China in 2010 that spread throughout the world.
-A virulent strain emerged in US between 2013 and 2015.
+A virulent strain emerged in U.S. between 2013 and 2015.
 It affected pigs of all ages, and mortality was as high as 95% among the suckling piglets.
 Another severe outbreak occurred in Germany in 2014 that spread to other European countries.